Living in Vancouver is a popular option new immigrants consider when they settle in Canada.

 The film industry in Vancouver is in full bloom.
 Vancouver is considered as the secondary largest producer of television shows in North America.
 For this reason, Vancouver is sometimes called Hollywood North.
 The scenic locations and places featured in the shows were believed to have added the booming of the tourism industry of the city.
 Experts projected Vancouver’s economic growth rise by 3% up to 2016.

 Vancouver is an expensive place to stay and live in.
 It has the most high-priced housing market.
 Accommodation in Canada may be in the form of co-op houses, granny flats, secondary suites, high-rise condominiums.

 Vancouver is a beautiful place and the government preserves the city’s pristine creations by promoting strong environmental policy.
-In the aim to reduce pollution problem, the government advocate the use of bicycles as primary mode of transportation.
+In the aim to reduce the pollution problem, the government advocates the use of bicycles as the primary mode of transportation.
 Know the cost of living in Canada here.